IIIF/website/source/get-started/tools.md

    link: /get-started/
 ---

-These tools offer a user interface for working with IIIF, so all that's needed to get started is a link to one or more IIIF manifests (see our [Guide to Finding IIIF resources]({{ site.guides_url | absolute_url }}/finding_resources/) for instructions).
+These tools offer user interfaces for working with IIIF resources in various ways--such as creating exhibitions, annotating images, and more--and only require a link to one or more IIIF Manifests to use (see our [Guide to Finding IIIF resources]({{ site.guides_url | absolute_url }}/finding_resources/) for details).

 - [From the Page](https://fromthepage.com/) - FromThePage is software for transcribing documents and collaborating on transcriptions with others.
 - [Recogito](https://recogito.pelagios.org/) - A popular and award-winning Digital Humanities platform for collaborative document annotation, maintained by [Pelagios](https://pelagios.org/).
 - [Allmaps](https://allmaps.org/) - Allmaps is a set of open source tools that make it easier and more fun to search, explore, georeference and work with collections of digitised maps.
 - [Digital Mappa](https://www.digitalmappa.org/) - An open-source digital humanities platform for open-access workspaces, projects and publications.

-### Exhibition and Guided Viewing Tools
+### Exhibition and guided viewing tools

 Tools and resources that provide functionality for presenting IIIF materials in an exhibition-like setting (and potentially other functionality).